tetratelabs/qcon-labs/docs/circuit_breakers.md

 kubectl apply -f web-frontend-failing.yaml
 ```

-If we run Fortio we'll see that majority of the requests will be failing.
+If we run Fortio we'll see that majority (roughly, 80%) of the requests will be failing.
 That's because the `web-frontend-failing` deployment has more replicas than the "good" deployment.

 ```shell
 kubectl exec deploy/fortio-deploy -c fortio -- \